mwood77/osww/instructions/printing-recommendations.md

 1. Print with 25% infill
     * This will the increase overall rigidity of the model, especially when dealing with the motor's torque.
     * This will also give you a "premium feeling" product.
-1. [If your printer has a tendency elephant foot](https://pick3dprinter.com/elephant_foot_3d_printing/), you'll need to file down some of the pieces.
+1. [If your printer has a tendency elephant foot](https://3dprinterly.com/how-to-fix-bottom-of-3d-print-that-looks-bad/), you'll need to file down some of the pieces.
     * For example, the `mounting_dowel`'s outter lip will need to be filed down so the `mounting_dowel_sleeve` can easily slip over it.

-## Recommended Printing Orientation and Duration by Model
+## Recommended Printing Orientation and Print Duration by Model

 | Model Name | Quantity To Print | Printing Time Per Unit | Printing Orientation |
 | :------------: | :------------: | :----------------------------------: | :--------:|